solidi/writing/23-do-great-at-working-remotely.md

 ## Finally

 **The most critical skill set is written communication.** Remote working demands a higher form of [written communication](https://medium.com/@solidi/reply-all-considered-harmful-f895beb5eabc).
-Apart from actively doing work, continually improve skillsets on spelling, grammar, rhetoric, and being mindful of the impact on others.
+Apart from actively doing work, continually improve skill sets on spelling, grammar, rhetoric, and being mindful of the impact on others.
 There are [tools out there](https://medium.com/@solidi/the-one-about-blogging-cd9e65a2055b) that can assist in writing well.

 **Go for it!
 You got this!** Remote work requires purpose, intention, and transparency.
 You will do your best job with a bit of practice and keeping the tips in mind above.
 The benefits can be amazing.